-Professional QualificationsI am a member of the British Association for Counselling and Psychotherapy.
+Professional QualificationsI am a Registered, Accredited Member of the British Association for Counselling and Psychotherapy.
 Qualifications include:

 - Diploma in Integrative Counselling, based on Person Centred, Gestalt and